-The measurable objectives that applied to the Australian workforce throughout 2020 are set out in the following table:
+The measurable objectives that applied to the Australian workforce throughout 2021 are set out in the following table:

-Measurable objective Status of the objective at 31 December 2020 30 per cent female diversity by 2021 23.2 per cent 8 per cent indigenous employment by 2021 6.9 per cent
+Measurable objective Status of the objective at 31 December 2021 30 per cent female diversity by 2023 21.6 per cent 8 per cent indigenous employment by 2023 5.7 per cent

-The table below highlights gender diversity across the Iluka Group as at 31 December 2020:
+The table below highlights gender diversity across the Iluka Group as at 31 December 2021:

 Level Proportion of female (per cent) Proportion of male (per cent)

-Board (1) 29 71
+Board (1) 43 57

-Executives / General Managers (2) 36 64
+Executives / General Managers (2) 29 71

-Other management levels 16 84
+Other management levels 17 83

-Total Iluka Group (excluding SRL (3)) 23 77
+Total Iluka Group (excluding SRL (3) ) 21 79

 Total SRL (3) 9 91

-Total Iluka Group 12 88
+Total Iluka Group 13 87

+(1) Includes the Managing Director

 (1) Includes the Managing Director.
-(2) Excludes the Managing Director.
-(3) Sierra Rutile Limited.

-Further information outlining Iluka's approach and its progress towards achieving its measurable objectives are included in Iluka's Sustainability Report to be released later in 2021.
+Further information outlining Iluka's approach and its progress towards achieving its measurable objectives are included in the Sustainability Section of the 2021 Annual Report.
 A copy of Iluka's Diversity and Inclusion Policy, as well as other diversity-related documents (including Iluka's most recent Workplace Gender Equality Agency Report) is available on Iluka's website at the following link: www.iluka.com/careers/working-at-iluka.